Absolutely maximally entangled pure states of multipartite quantum systems: Classical codes and minimal support AME states

 \subsection{AME(4,3)}

 As there are no states AME$(4,2)$~\cite{Higuchi_2000_twoCouples}, the smallest local dimension of interest is $d=3$, states of four qutrits.
-Due to the existence of OLS(3) (see Fig.~\ref{tab:ame_4_4}), the construction of AME$(4,3)$ has been known for a while.
+Due to the existence of OLS(3) (see Fig.~\ref{tab:ame_4_4}), the construction of AME$(4,3)$ has been known for a while \cite{CGSS05,Goyeneche2014}.
 We can write a minimal support AME$(4,3)$ as

 The subscript $P_9$ indicates that this state is equivalent to the 2-unitary permutation of size 9 that takes $\{00,01,02,10,11,12,20,21,22\}$ to $\{00,12,21,22,01,10,11,20,02\}$.
 This permutation represents the OLS(3) shown in Fig.~\ref{tab:ame_4_4}, where we read the first list as the entry of the cell and the second as the address.
 Hence the structure of the state $\ket{\Psi_{P_9}}$ is encoded in the Graeco-Latin square: first two digits label the row and the column, while the latter two represent the rank and the suit of the corresponding card, so each term of the state is of the form $\ket{\text{Address}|\text{Entry}}$.
-It is worth to emphasize that state (\ref{eq:p9_state}), although distinguished by the AME property of maximal correlations for all three symmetric partitions, does not provide maximal geometric entanglement among all four-qutrit states \cite{SG24}.
+The state (\ref{eq:p9_state}), distinguished by the AME property of maximal correlations for all three symmetric partitions, { is also conjectured \cite{SG24} to provide maximal geometric entanglement, defined by the geodesic distance to the set of separable pure states.
+However, this property is not universal: it does not hold for AME$(4,d)$ with $d=4$ and $6$, as in these cases states with larger geometric entanglement were found \cite{SG24}. }

 Alternatively, to find an AME(4,3) state, one can use another tool of combinatorial designs, namely orthogonal arrays.
 An {\em orthogonal array} of $r$ rows, $c$ columns, dimension $d$, and strength $k$ -- written as OA($r,c,d,k$) -- is defined as a $r\times c$ arrangement of $d$ different elements such that every $r\times k$ subarray contains each $k$-tuple from the set $\{1,\cdots,d\}$ the same number of times~\cite{Rao_1946,Hedayat_1999}.
+Relation $r=\lambda d^k$ defines the notion of the {\sl index} $\lambda$ of the array.
 Their main applications are statistics and the design of experiments.
 Here we preserve the notation where indices range from $1$ to $d$, consistently with the mathematical literature~\cite{Rao_1946,Hedayat_1999,ReedSol1960Codes,Sloane2007LibArrays}; but the indices shall be shifted to range from $0$ to $d-1$ if constructing quantum states, in concordance with the standard notation of the computational basis.